DavisDaddy/sta032/upenn_intro.md

 If you run the code above, you'll see that you get a nicely-formatted table of selected values of the trig functions, and by *naming* the elements of the data frame, you get a nice header for the table as well.
-This formatting is actually the motivation for introducing the `do.call` function at the point.
+This formatting is actually the motivation for introducing the `do.call` function at this point.

 Note, by the way, that if, for instance, you decided you needed to have a finer granularity in your result, you could change `by=0.2` to `by=0.1` (for